AnaviTechnology/anavi-docs/anavi-macro-pad-10-knobs-3-knob-1/anavi-macro-pad-10-knobs-3-knob-1.md

 * Turn On ANAVI Macro Pad 10

 Gently use a USB to USB-C cable to connect ANAVI Macro Pad 10 to a personal computer.
-Please be careful with the microUSB connector, because a harsh bending of the USB cable may damage the microUSB connector.
+Please be careful with the USB-C connector, because a harsh bending of the USB cable may damage the USB-C connector.

-Thanks to the QMK firmware, ANAVI Macro Pad 10 will be detected as human interface device and should work out of the box.
-Furthermore with QMK you have the freedom to fully customize each key.
+Thanks to the KMK firmware, ANAVI Macro Pad 10 will be detected as human interface device and should work out of the box.
+Furthermore with KMK you have the freedom to fully customize each key.

-Please note that a USB to microUSB cable is **not** included in any of the kits.
-Reuse a cable from an old electronic device or purchase a cable according to your taste.
+Please note that a USB to USB-C cable is **not** included in any of the kits.
+Re-use a cable from an old electronic device or purchase a cable according to your taste.
 Make sure that the cable supports both power and data transfer over USB.

 ---

 # CHAPTER 3: Software

+*This step is optional and is provided in case you want to use QMK firmware.*

 Out of the box ANAVI Macro Pad 10, ANAVI Knobs 3 and ANAVI Knob 1 all come with [the popular open source firmware KMK](https://github.com/KMKfw/kmk_firmware).
 Alternatively, [QMK firmware](https://qmk.fm/) is also supported.
 Several different keymaps are available.